1910 - 1975

 Another noir master, Phil Karlson, directed The Brothers Rico based on a Georges Simenon story.
 Conte is Eddie Rico, former mob accountant who is brought back into the life when his brothers (Paul Picerni, James Darren) run afoul of the gang.
 Conte wants to be a regular guy, but he can bring out the cunning tough guy to protect his family in what is a desperate struggle.
 Some people are just too stubborn to give up no matter what the odds.

 Other film-noir titles featuring equally impressive performances from Richard Conte include Somewhere in the Night, Call Northside 777, Thieves Highway, Whirlpool, The Sleeping City, Under the Gun, Hollywood Story, The Raging Tide, Highway Dragnet and The Big Tip Off.
-Initially considered for the role of Don Corleone in Francis Ford Coppola's The Godfather, Conte instead played Don Barzini after Marlon Brando was given the title role.
+Perhaps we should add the role of Don Barzini in The Godfather to this list.
+The class of the Dons.